chung-leong/pb2zig/pb2zig/README.md

 pub const Input = KernelInput(u8, kernel);
 ```

 A structure that holds input images for the kernel.
-It can be empty if a kernel generates
+It is empty if a kernel generates an image
-an image from parameters alone.
+based on parameters alone.

 ```zig
 pub const Output = KernelOutput(u8, kernel);